wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msidentity-application-types/includes/4-web-apps-call-apis.md

 }
 ```

-Next, the web app startup process needs to be modified to configure the support for signing-in with Azure AD and obtaining an ID token.
+Next, you need to modify the web app startup process to configure the support for signing-in with Azure AD and obtaining an ID token.

 In an ASP.NET Core web application, add the following to the `ConfigureServices()` method.